 These partnerships guide the development of industry-relevant research and promote the translation of research into practice.

-Academic staff in the School of Health and Human Sciences can provide supervision for various discipline areas.
+Academic staff in the Faculty of Health can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 A Doctoral Thesis must embody all of the below:

 - Reviewing literature in a critical and focused manner